fieldtrip/website/tutorial/headmodel_eeg_bem.md

 Note that the segmentation is quite time consuming (~15mins) and if you want you can load the result and skip ahead to the next step.
 You can download the segmented MRI of this tutorial data from the [FTP server](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/headmodel_eeg/segmentedmri.mat) (segmentedmri.mat).
 {% include markup/end %}

+{% include markup/info %}
+Occasionally, the quality of the anatomical image is not sufficient to provide a good segmentation out-of-the-box.
+This could for example happen if the anatomical MRI has been acquired with the subject wearing an EEG cap.
+This could cause image inhomogeneities that make the automatic segmentation fail.
+One possible solution could be to correct for these inhomogeneitie using the **[ft_volumebiascorrect](https://github.com/fieldtrip/fieldtrip/blob/release/ft_volumebiascorrect.m)** function.
+{% include markup/end %}

     cfg           = [];
     cfg.output    = {'brain','skull','scalp'};
     segmentedmri  = ft_volumesegment(cfg, mri);